agatakolohe/CsharpWebAppTemplate/README.md

 - Navigate to the Bakery.Tests folder in the command line
 - Use the command `dotnet restore`

-##### Run Console Application
+##### Run Tests

-- Navigate to the Bakery folder in the command line
+- Navigate to Bakery.Tests folder in the command line
-- Use the command `dotnet build` to compile the code
+- Use the commands `dotnet build` and `dotnet restore` to make sure code is compiled and packages are installed
-- Use the command `dotnet run` to execute the compiled code
+- Use the command `dotnet test` to run tests on all test methods
-  - Enter the type of bread, number (int) of loaves and pasteries you would like to order
-  - Enjoy the console application!
-  - To exit press Ctrl + C

 ##### View Online

 - To view in browser click the GH-Pages link: [Name of App](URL)
 - what to do when open online

-##### Open Locally

-- Click on the link to my repository: [My Repository](URL)
-- Click on the green "Code" button and copy the repository URL
-- Open your terminal and use the command `git clone REPO URL HERE` into the directory you would like to clone the repository
-- Open in text editor to view code and make changes

 ## Known Bugs